 - William Mitford was born in Preston Near North Shields, April 10, 1788.
 An important songwriter.
 Parents died when a child brought to Newcastle by an uncle atage 3-4 years.
 Apprenticed to shoemaker in Dean street possibly to the father of Willie Armstrong.
 The Budget or Newcastle Songster was published in 1816 by Marshall, in the Cloth Market.
 This work contained 11 songs.
 Mitford is known for: Cappy, The Pitman's Courtship and X.Y.
 Mitford played the part of the bishop in the coronation held on the festival of St. Crispon by the Cordwainers July 29, 1823 at the Freeman's Hospital, Westgate.

 A story, in the Evening Chronicle in November 1984, showed grave robbers had plundered family crypts which had lain undisturbed for more than 130 years.

-The story became even more gruesome when they traced the crime to a group of men calling themselves the Gentlemen Of The Club, otherwise known as a weird pop group called Metgumbnerbone, who specialised in Tibetan trumpet music.
+The crime was traced to a group of men calling themselves the Gentlemen Of The Club, otherwise known as a weird pop group called Metgumbnerbone, who specialised in Tibetan trumpet music.
 These young men had used the bones they had taken from the crypts to make musical instruments by drilling small holes in them.

 When police raided the home of one of the men in Northcote Street, Newcastle, they found a welcoming sign above the door - an imitation axe and the Metgumbnerbone emblem of a skull.